 OPENSSL_EXPORT ENGINE *ENGINE_new(void);

 ENGINE_free decrements the reference counts for all methods linked from engine and frees engine itself.
+It returns one.

-OPENSSL_EXPORT void ENGINE_free(ENGINE *engine);
+OPENSSL_EXPORT int ENGINE_free(ENGINE *engine);

 Method accessors take a method pointer and the size of the structure.
 The size allows for ABI compatibility in the case that the method structure is extended with extra elements at the end.
 Methods are always copied by the set functions.